Ryota-Onuma/my-website/src/app/contents/en/qq-english.md

 - see someone + verb (base form): the entire action from start to finish
 - “I saw him play the piano.”

+## 8. gerund vs. present participle

+- Both of gerund and present participle are verb-ing.
+- gerund
+  - noun
+- present participle
+  - the form of a verb, ending in -ing which is used in forming continuous tenses

+## 9. About articles

+- a / an (infinitive article)
+  - used for
+    - 1st mention
+    - jobs
+- the (defenitive article)
+  - used for
+    - 2nd article
+    - only thing (ex: The Sun)
+    - common places (ex: She drops me off at the air port)
+    - instruments
+    - superatives
+- zero article
+  - general meanings (ex: I like children.)
+  - meals (ex: I have dinner)
+  - specific years (ex: I graduated from my university in 2021)
+  - games, sports (ex: I like baseball)
+  - Languages, School Subjects (ex: I don't study English)
+  - Hidden meanings (ex: I go to school every day (= I study every day).
+I go to the school every day (= going to the shool physically))

 ⸻

 # words/phrases